How to Electronically Sign a Word Document: The Complete Guide

 Additionally, you can put in the purpose of signing the document and add extra signer information.

 1. Sending the document to each person individually while paying attention to the signatures you’ve already collected.
 In the end, you’ll need a document that contains all the signatures, not five separate documents with a single signature.
-So, you’ll need to send the document and wait for it to be signed five times before you have everything you need.
+So, you’ll need to send the Microsoft Word document and wait for it to be signed five times before you have everything you need.

 2. Running the risk of accidental changes.
 Since all the signatures in a Word document become invalid after a change, any minor mistake will mean repeating the process above over again.
 For example, if you collected three signatures and the fourth person accidentally deletes a space, you’ll be back at square one.